 We believe everyone should have the opportunity to access tertiary education, which is why we offer a range of preparation and alternative entry options.
-Best of all, successful completion of these programs guarantee you entry into selected USQ undergraduate degrees, provided you meet the English proficiency requirements.
+Best of all, you can gain entry into selected USQ undergraduate degrees upon successful completion of these programs, provided you meet the degree pre-requisites.
 Choose from our pathway programs below:

 - Tertiary Preparation Program (TPP)